Skip to content

 Right-click your antivirus icon in the system tray and select “Disable protection” or “Pause protection.”
 Try the operation that was failing (Windows Update, System Restore, etc.) again.

-We tested this on a PC with McAfee antivirus.
-Windows Update failed with 0x8000ffff every time.
-After disabling McAfee for 15 minutes, updates installed successfully.
-According to IONOS’s unexpected error guide, third-party antivirus software is the most common cause when system files aren’t corrupted.
+Security suites like McAfee can make Windows Update fail with 0x8000ffff every time, and temporarily disabling the antivirus often lets updates install successfully.
+IONOS’s unexpected error guide also identifies third-party antivirus software as a common cause when system files aren’t corrupted.

 Important: Re-enable your antivirus after the operation completes.
 Add Windows Update to the antivirus whitelist to prevent future issues.